Trading R: The Priceless Guide to Risk-Reward

 The key?
 Actually tracking your R properly.

-After testing dozens of trading journals, I've found several great journals that track R. Most of them let you analyze the crap out of R, too.
+After testing dozens of trading journals, I’ve found several great journals that track R. Most of them let you analyze the crap out of many other trading metrics, too.
 That way you can plug some leaks in your game, too.

 Wanna track R (And tons of other useful stuff)?